 You can make it up to two days in advance, but if you’d like your avocados to stay green and vibrant looking, add them until just before serving.

 This salad will keep in the refrigerator for 3-4 days in a tightly sealed storage container.
-Freezing Mexican Bean Salad is not recommended.
+Freezing this salad is not recommended.

 5 MORE POTLUCK DISHES YOU’LL LOVE